1261385937/lite_rpc/README.md

 # lite_rpc
-a lite rpc library with no IDL, supports:
+a lite rpc library with no IDL, no cross-language.
+Supports:
 </br>req-res mode
 </br>sub-pub mode
 </br>